Avavin/Avavin/README.md

 -Pokemon / 38

--Video Editing / Current project: Furina to M5 january 2024
+-Video Editing / Current project: Furina to M5 january 2024 (Need anime clips)

 -Anime / Latest Watch: Rascal Does Not Dream of a Sister Venturing Out
 <!---